rjohnsen/hhc-2024/content/prologue/elf-connect.md

 ## Solution

-###
+### Silver

-Silver means playing the game using this cheat sheet:
+Silver means playing the game using the following cheat sheet (I just pasted everything into ChatGPT and took whatever feedback I got).

-Here’s the organized table with all groups:

 #### Round 1